Roman naming conventions: Binary nomenclature and polyonymy

 Under the "High Empire", the new aristocracy began adopting two or more nomina – a practice which has been termed 'binary nomenclature'.
 This arose out of a desire to incorporate distinguished maternal ancestry in a name or, in order to inherit property, an heir was required by a will to incorporate the testator's name into his own name.
-For example, the suffect consul of AD 118/9, Gaius Bruttius Praesens Lucius Fulvius Rusticus, has a name which is composed of two standard sets of tria nomina: he was the natural son of a Lucius Bruttius, and added the nomina of his maternal grandfather, Lucius Fulvius Rusticus, to his paternal nomina.
+For example, the suffect consul of AD 118–119, Gaius Bruttius Praesens Lucius Fulvius Rusticus, has a name which is composed of two standard sets of tria nomina: he was the natural son of a Lucius Bruttius, and added the nomina of his maternal grandfather, Lucius Fulvius Rusticus, to his paternal nomina.

 In order to reflect an illustrious pedigree or other connections, the aristocracy expanded the binary nomenclature concept to include other nomina from an individual's paternal and maternal ancestry.
-There was no limit to the number of names which could be added in this way (known as polyonomy), and, for example, the consul of 169 AD (usually called Q. Sosius Priscus), had thirty-eight names comprising fourteen sets of nomina, reflecting a complex pedigree stretching back three generations.
+There was seemingly no limit to the number of names which could be added in this way (known as polyonomy); for example, name of the man elected consul in 169 AD is usually written Q. Sosius Priscus, but he advertised his complicated pedigree, stretching back 3 generations, by using 38 alternate names, made up of 14 nomina.

 Cognomen replaces praenomen

 The praenomen, even under the classic system, had never been particularly distinctive because of the limited number of praenomina available.
-Between the late Republic and the second century AD, the praenomen gradually became less used and eventually disappeared altogether.
+Between the late Republic and the 2nd century AD, the praenomen gradually became less used and eventually disappeared altogether.
 Even among the senatorial aristocracy it became a rarity by about 300 AD.
-In part this came about through a tendency for the same praenomen to be given to all males of a family, thereby fossilizing a particular praenomen/nomen combination and making the praenomen even less distinctive, e.g. all males in the emperor Vespasian's family (including all his sons) had the praenomen/nomen combination Titus Flavius:
+In part this came about through a tendency for the same praenomen to be given to all males of a family, thereby fossilizing a particular praenomen/nomen combination and making the praenomen even less distinctive, e.g. all males in the emperor Vespasian's family (including all his sons) had the praenomen / nomen combination Titus Flavius:

 The cognomen, as in Vespasian's family, then assumed the distinguishing function for individuals; where this happened, the cognomen replaced the praenomen in intimate address.
 The result was that two names remained in use for formal public address but instead of praenomen + nomen, it became nomen + cognomen.